chantouchsek/vue-axios-http/README.md

 Wouldn't it be great if you could just use your back end to validate forms on the front end?
 This package provides a `BaseProxy` class that does exactly that.
 It can post itself to a configured endpoint and manage errors.
-The class is meant to be used with a Laravel back end and it doesn't limit that you need only to work with laravel, Ruby on Rail, NodeJs, ExpressJs, or any other languages.
+The class is meant to be used with a Laravel back end, and it doesn't limit that you need only to work with laravel, Ruby on Rail, NodeJs, ExpressJs, or any other languages.

 Take a look at the [usage section](#usage) to view a detailed example on how to use it.